aws/amazon-documentdb-jdbc-driver/README.md

 If you're having an issue using the Amazon DocumentDB JDBC driver, consult the [Troubleshooting Guide](src/markdown/support/troubleshooting-guide.md) to see if has a solution for your issue.

+## Security Notice

+If you discover a potential security issue in this project, please consult our [security guidance page](SECURITY.md).